Bamba Müller: The prince

-The proposal
+Proposal

 On his return from Bombay Duleep passed through Cairo and visited the missionaries there on 10 February 1864.
 He visited again a few days later and was taken around the girls' school, where he first met Bamba Müller, who was an instructor.
 She was the only girl there who had committed herself to a Christian life.
 On each visit Duleep made presents to the mission of several hundreds of pounds.

 Duleep Singh wrote to the teachers at the missionary school at the end of the month in the hope that they would recommend a wife for him as he was to live in Britain and he wanted a Christian wife of Eastern origin.
 Queen Victoria had told Duleep that he should marry an Indian princess who had been educated in England, but he desired a girl with less sophistication.
 The final proposal had to be done via an intermediary as Duleep did not speak Arabic, Müller's only language.
 The missionaries discussed this proposal with Müller.
 She was unsure whether to accept the proposal offered via the missionaries.
 Her first ambition was to rise to teach children in a missionary school.
 Her father was consulted but he left the choice to his daughter.
 Müller eventually made her decision after praying for guidance.
 She decided that the marriage was God's call for her to widen her ambitions.
 Singh made a substantial contribution of one thousand pounds to the school and married Müller on 7 June 1864 in the British Consulate in Alexandria, Egypt.
 The ceremony was described as brief, with few witnesses.
 Both of them wore European dress though Duleep wore a turban.
 Bamba wore simple jewellery including pearls.
 She had a short sleeved, moire, antique dress, orange blossoms in her hair, and a veil.
 The Prince made his vows in English, whilst Bamba spoke in Arabic.